Skip to main content

 “Of course, I believe you.”
 He said with a hint of taunt.

-“I never… it wasn’t…” Bondita suddenly felt her cheeks grow warm as she realised she had been observing him for some reason or other, without realising much into it long before they were actually married.
+“I never… it wasn’t…” Bondita suddenly felt her cheeks grow warm as she realised she had been observing him for some reason or other, without realising it, long before they were actually married.

 “That’s not a crime, is it?”
-Aniruddha surprised her by pulling her into an embrace by her waist.
+Aniruddha surprised her by pulling her into an embrace, his hand around her waist.
 “I watched you get drenched in the rain.”

 “You… what?”
 Bondita looked taken aback.
 Could she ever place Barrister Babu looking at her like that, in her imagination?
 “What else are you hiding from me?”